crystal-lang/crystal-website/_posts/2024-11-05-lifetime-event-loop.md

 The new implementation works well with the multi-threading preview (`-Dpreview_mt`), having one event loop instance per thread.

-There is on caveat though: Moving file descriptors with pending operations between event loop instances – i.e. between threads – is an error.

 There is one caveat though: file descriptors can only be owned by a single event loop instance _at a time_.
 A file descriptor _can be moved_ from one